Photo: Northeast Corner

 The Zócalo is bounded on the north by Cinco de Mayo, on the east by Pino Suárez, on the south by 16 de Septiembre and on the West by Monte de Piedad.
 If you arrive by metro, your first view will be dramatic as you ascend into the public plaza.

 Colonial cities in Mexico were laid out in a grid fashion with a plaza at the center.

 The word ‘zócalo’ means ‘pedestal’ and usage dates back to a planned monument that was never completed beyond the pedestal.
 Nevertheless, the word was used not only to describe Mexico City’s plaza but most plazas throughout the country.

-While the center of town is becoming greener, there’s not much shade, so bring a hat and some water.
+While the center of town is becoming greener, there’s still not much shade in the Centro, so bring a hat and some water.
 If you need to escape the sun, duck into a museum or stand in the spindle of shade created by the flagpole.

-Cortés used much of the stones from the Aztec capital to construct the church.
-That church was torn down in 1573 and construction of the Cathedral began in 1573 and was completed in 1667.
+The Spanish ordered that the stones from the Aztec would be used to construct the church.
+Construction of the Cathedral began in 1573 and was completed in 1667.
 There are 5 naves and 14 chapels.
 The last modification was in 1813 by Manuel Tolsá.

 The building boasts the murals of Diego Rivera.
 Inside the palace is a neglected garden and the museum dedicated to Benito Juárez.
 You will need a photo ID to enter.